 English muffins can be used as breakfast toast or breakfast sandwiches.
 You can serve them with a sweet or savory filling/topping.

-They are better sliced halfway and toasted in a bread toaster to add a crispy texture on the inside of the bread.
+They are better sliced halfway and toasted in a bread toaster to add a crispy texture to the inside of the bread.

 The best plant-based toppings for English muffins are: